xbeat/Machine-Learning/README.md

 Introduction to DBSCAN

 DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a popular clustering algorithm used in data mining and machine learning.
 It groups together points that are closely packed together, marking points that lie alone in low-density regions as outliers.
 Let's explore how to build this algorithm from scratch in Python.

+## Addressing Saturation in Neural Network Training

+The Problem of Saturation in Neural Network Training

+Saturation in neural networks occurs when the activation functions of neurons reach their maximum or minimum values, causing gradients to approach zero.
+This phenomenon can significantly slow down or even halt the learning process.

 ## Iterative Length-Regularized DPO in Python